zimch/zimch/README.md

 ## Preview

 Hi!
 My name is Gregory and I am a Java developer.
-Recently I have been working in Game Dev🦿.

 I work on the server-side of the product, I like 2D/3D graphics.
 In the process of professional development